UPDATE - Booking Appointments

 Out of Hours

-The Out of Hours contact telephone number is changing with effect from October 3, 2018.
+The Out of Hours contact telephone has changed.

 If you have a severe problem such as difficulty in breathing, chest pains or heavy bleeding you should call 999.